-During the period of validity of the emergency measures adopted by the government (currently until 19 April 2020), and this with retroactive effect from 13 March 2020, employees may simply be temporarily unemployed on the grounds of Corona force majeure, as explained above.
+Until 31 May 2020 (so far) and this with retroactive effect from 13 March 2020, employees may simply be temporarily unemployed on the grounds of Corona force majeure, as explained above.

-However, we are of the opinion that the "traditional" temporary unemployment scheme for economic reasons for white-collar employees will be relevant again after the expiry of the emergency measures decided by the government (currently provisionally fixed until 19 April 2020).
-Below, we describe this "traditional" scheme.
+However, we are of the opinion that the "traditional" temporary unemployment scheme for economic reasons for white-collar employees will be relevant again after 31 May 2020 (which is the current expiry date of the Corona force majeure, although it may be extended).
+(Below, we describe this "traditional" scheme.